City of Merri-bek: Council services

 Merri-bek Council runs the Counihan Gallery at the Brunswick Town Hall, a free public art gallery named after the local artist, Noel Counihan.
 Other art events supported by Council include the MoreArt event, an art in public spaces show located along the Upfield transport corridor.
 The council also sponsors various street festivals around the municipality, the best known being the Sydney Road Street Party.

-One of the highlights of the Merri-bek City Council is the public library.
+One of the highlights of Merri-bek is its public library.
 Merri-bek City Libraries has five branches.

-Other services provided by Merri-bek Council include maternal and child health service, waste and recycling collection, parks and open space, a youth space called Oxygen, services for children, and aged services.
+Other Merri-bek local government services include maternal and child health service, waste and recycling collection, parks and open space, a youth space called Oxygen, services for children, and aged services.

 Climate action

-Merri-bek/Moreland Council has been one of the leading municipal councils in Australia in adopting policies on climate action and sustainability.
-A January 2020 Climateworks Australia local government report identified City of Moreland as one of 3 out of 57 municipal jurisdictions in Australia to have a "fully aligned net zero by 2050 target that addresses both operational and community emissions."
+A January 2020 ClimateWorks Australia local government report identified City of Moreland as one of 3 out of 57 municipal jurisdictions in Australia to have a "fully aligned net zero by 2050 target that addresses both operational and community emissions."